Meet the designer: Interview with Ana Aguilar

-Who are designers that you look up to and inspire you?
+04. Who are designers that you look up to?

 Sofia Zakia, DMD Metal, Polly Wales, While Odin Sleeps…to name a few, there are so many amazing artists out there handcrafting their designs and bringing more meaning and intention back into this industry.